04 Nov Hunting With My Father

 “Maybe, but this quick?
 Doesn’t seem possible.”
 Dad sighed and shook his head.
 I stood back, both curious and nervous, the memory of a certain set of footprints coming back into my head.

-“Let’s take a look.”
-John suggested after a moment.
+“Let’s take a look,” John suggested after a moment.
 “It shouldn’t be too far.”
 Curiosity must’ve got the best of all of us and we began to walk in the direction of the blood streaks.
 These were very different from the splotches we saw on the way here.
 Instead of the more circular splatters, each bit of the blood trail rolled along the earth in a curving line before stopping, only to resume again a few feet onward.

-I was the first to see it and, dear god, I was thankful for the brush.
-Otherwise I might’ve seen all of it head-on in the daylight.
+I was the first to see it and, dear God, I was thankful for the brush.
+Otherwise, I might’ve seen all of it head-on in the daylight.

 In the distance, through the trees, appeared to be a creature crouched down over something.
 It was hard to make out through the brush and the distance, but I could distinctly see brownish-black fur or skin and a muzzle.
 All three of us stopped and watched it in awe and silence.
 As I looked closer, I thought I could see that the fur only seemed to be in patches on it and there looked to be blood starting to coat areas of it.
 It leaned over and bit down into something on the ground which…was the deer!
 I could see a bit of those forked antlers sticking up.
 I also saw what I thought was a hand raise up, large scythes of claws gleaming on a three-fingered hand before it lowered to dig down and tear more into the meat.

 I felt sick.
-Like I was going to through up.
+Like I was going to throw up.
 This…thing made those tracks earlier.
 I knew it.
 Dad was looking off in quiet shock while John seemed to finger his camera, debating whether or not to take a picture.

 It was then that the creature snapped its head up and I caught my first look at gleaming, blood-shot red eyes.